ethereum/pm/All Core Devs Meetings/Meeting 74.md

 **Hudson Jameson:** Wei said they wanted to remove their name from some they have been championing.

-**Wie Tang:** I won't be able to champion as I won't have enough time to do all the coordination.
+**Wei Tang:** I won't be able to champion as I won't have enough time to do all the coordination.
 I don't have a replacement Champion.

 **Hudson Jameson:** For the next two weeks, I propose we keep them to see if there are replacement Champions.